KennethWilke/learn-to-luvit/chapter3/README.md

-# Writing Lua
+# Variables and types in Lua

-In this chapter we'll dig into the core syntax of Lua, with some examples of most types and control structures.
+In this chapter we'll dig into the variables in Lua and the datatypes they can contain.

 ## Variable names (Identifiers)